 In addition, (i) options to purchase 29,703,285 shares of Transphorm Technology's common stock issued and outstanding immediately prior to the closing of the Merger under Transphorm Technology's 2007 Stock Plan and 2015 Equity Incentive Plan were assumed and converted into options to purchase 2,461,923 shares of our common stock, (ii) warrants to purchase 186,535 shares of Transphorm Technology's common stock issued and outstanding immediately prior to the closing of the Merger were assumed, amended and converted into warrants to purchase 15,461 shares of our common stock, and (iii) Transphorm Technology's outstanding convertible promissory note was amended to be convertible, at the option of the holder, into shares of our common stock at a conversion price of \$5.12 per share, with 3,076,171 being the maximum number of shares of our common stock issuable upon conversion of the convertible promissory note.
-As of September 30, 2020, there was \$15.0 million of principal and \$448 thousand of accrued and unpaid interest outstanding on the convertible promissory note.
+As of December 31, 2020, there was \$15.0 million of principal and \$486 thousand of accrued and unpaid interest outstanding on the convertible promissory note.

-As discussed in Note 9 - Stockholders' Equity to the unaudited condensed consolidated financial statements, all per share and share amounts for the three and nine months ended September 30, 2020 and year ended December 31, 2019 have been retroactively adjusted to reflect the effect of the Merger.
+All per share and share amounts for the years ended December 31, 2020 and 2019 have been retroactively adjusted to reflect the effect of the Merger.